Repackaging an installation on a Hyper-V virtual machine

 An installation capture is done by comparing system snapshots taken before and after the package installation.
 Optionally filter the scan results using a system noise recording.

-To begin the installation press the "Start in VM" button .
+To begin the installation press the "Start in VM" button Run in VM.

 4. Package installation

-The package is launched, and after the installation is complete, the system is scanned again for changes.
+The package installation is started, and once completed, the system is inspected for changes again.

 The result is saved as a session under History and as a .rpk file on the disk.